Skip to main content

 • PROXY_DOMAIN: http://localhost:8042

-• APP_CONFIG: config/docker_nginx-orthanc.js
+• APP_CONFIG: config/docker-nginx-orthanc.js

 • webpack-dev-server runs using the .webpack/webpack.pwa.js configuration file.
 It will watch for changes and update as we develop.